pjscruggs/slogcp/docs/CONFIGURATION.md

 ### Core Behaviour

-- Server interceptors extract trace context from incoming metadata using the global propagator, falling back to `x-cloud-trace-context`, and optionally start a span when none exists.
+- Server interceptors extract trace context from incoming metadata using the global propagator (which understands both W3C Trace Context and `x-cloud-trace-context`) and optionally start a span when none exists.
-- Client interceptors propagate trace headers (`traceparent`, `tracestate`, and `x-cloud-trace-context`) unless disabled via `WithTracePropagation(false)`.
+- Client interceptors propagate trace headers (`traceparent` and `tracestate`) unless disabled via `WithTracePropagation(false)`.
+The legacy `x-cloud-trace-context` header is added only when `WithLegacyXCloudInjection(true)` is also supplied.
 - Both sides honour the shared chatter engine for health checks and sampling when configured.
 - Panic recovery, metadata logging, payload logging, and deterministic sampling are opt-in via options.